globalbioticinteractions/ecm-workshop/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "Entomology Collections Management Association Data Workshop"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "in-person @ ASU | online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "in-person @ CMNH | online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "22 June 2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "19 July 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "2-4p Mountain Standard Time"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "2-4p Eastern Standard Time"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2022-06-22      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2023-07-19      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2022-06-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-07-19        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Erika Tucker", "Jorrit Poelen", "Katja Seltmann", "Kathryn Sullivan", "Jennifer Zaspel"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: [ "you!" ]